Architecture of India: European colonial architecture

 As with the Mughals, under European colonial rule, architecture became an emblem of power, designed to endorse the occupying power.
-Numerous European countries invaded India and created architectural styles reflective of their ancestral and adopted homes.
+Numerous European countries invaded the Indian subcontinent and created architectural styles reflective of their ancestral and adopted homes.
 The European colonizers created architecture that symbolized their mission of conquest, dedicated to the state or religion.

-The British, French, Dutch and the Portuguese were the main European powers that established colonies in India.
+The British, French, Dutch, and the Portuguese were the main European powers that established colonies in India.

 British Colonial Era: 1757–1947

 Indo-Saracenic

 The Viceroy's House (now Rashtrapati Bhavan) was built for the Viceroy of India.
 It now serves as the official residence of the President of India.

 The War Memorial Arch (now India Gate) is a memorial to 70,000 soldiers of the British Indian Army who died in the First World War.

 The Secretariat Building is located in the North Block.

 Lutyens' Delhi, designed by Edwin Lutyens, houses all key government buildings of India.

 The Council House, built for the Imperial Legislative Council, is now Sansad Bhawan, and houses the Parliament of India.

 Britain's legacy and heritage in the Indian subcontinent remains among others in buildings and infrastructure.
-The major cities during the period of British rule were Madras (Chennai), Calcutta, Bombay (Mumbai), New Delhi, Agra, Bangalore, Bankipore, Karachi, Nagpur, Bhopal& Hyderabad, which saw the rise of Indo-Saracenic Revival architecture.
+The major cities during the period of British rule were Madras (Chennai), Calcutta, Bombay (Mumbai), New Delhi, Agra, Bangalore, Bankipore, Karachi, Nagpur, Bhopal, and Hyderabad, which saw the rise of Indo-Saracenic Revival architecture.

 The Victoria Memorial in Calcutta is the most effective symbolism of British Empire.

 The Chhatrapati Shivaji Maharaj Terminus (previously Victoria Terminus) in Mumbai, 1878–88, is a mixture of Romanesque, Gothic and Indian elements.

 The Viceregal Lodge, now Rashtrapati Niwas, in Shimla designed by Henry Irwin in the Jacobethan style and built in the late 19th century.

 Madras High Court buildings are a prime example of Indo-Saracenic architecture, designed by JW Brassington under guidance of British architect Henry Irwin.

 Black Town described in 1855 as "the minor streets, occupied by the natives are numerous, irregular and of various dimensions.
 Many of them are extremely narrow and ill-ventilated ... a hallow square, the rooms opening into a courtyard in the centre."
 Garden houses were originally used as weekend houses for recreational use by the upper class British.
 Nonetheless, the garden house became ideal a full-time dwelling, deserting the fort in the 19th Century.